Createdd/Writing/articles/Reflect2017.md

 ---

-Daniel closes the gap between programming and law.
+Daniel a LL.M. student in business law, working as a software engineer and organizer of tech related events in Vienna.
+His current personal learning efforts focus on machine learning (and ultimately artificial intelligence ).
 Connect on:
 - [LinkedIn](www.linkedin.com/in/createdd)
 - [Github](https://github.com/DDCreationStudios)
 - [Medium](https://medium.com/@ddcreationstudi)